Here are 5 perks and 3 pitfalls of homeschool co-op.

 What are your homeschool co-op memories and experiences?

 Interested in starting a homeschool co-op?
-Download our FREE How to Start a Homeschool Co-op.
+Download our How to Start a Homeschool Co-op.